Welcome, and thank you for visiting

 I believe that through greater self awareness we all have the potential for healing and growth.

 I work with people from all walks of life and backgrounds, coming to me with a diverse range of problems.
-I am experienced in working with significant loss through bereavement or illness.
-I work with the Mulberry Centre which is part of West Middlesex hospital providing counselling to people with cancer, carers and the bereaved.
+I am experienced in working with significant loss through bereavement or illness, I work with the Mulberry Centre which is part of West Middlesex hospital providing counselling to people with cancer, carers and the bereaved.
+I am also experienced in working with parents who have suffered child loss, I work as a counsellor for Cosmic and NHS imperial trust.

 Life brings many challenges, and it is understandable that at times we might look for support in facing them.
 As a counsellor my role is to provide a safe space to help you express and explore what is troubling you.